 Quick, simple, healthy vegan pesto is yours in a matter of minutes!
-Ditch the dairy, and give vegan pesto a try.
-I promise, you won’t even miss the cheese.
-And if you’re looking for an oil-free pesto, we can do that, too!
-From sandwiches to pizza, pasta to crostini, get ready to spread and dollop because vegan pesto is just as versatile as its traditional counterpart.
+This recipe calls for much less oil than traditional pesto and can easily be made oil-free!
+From sandwiches to pizza, pasta to crostini, get ready to spread and dollop because healthy vegan pesto is just as versatile and delicious as its traditional counterpart.

 What’s better than fresh pesto?
 The bright and mouthwatering aroma of all that basil with hints of lemon and garlic?
 Mmmm.
 It’s seriously one of my favorite things!
 And though it couldn’t be easier to make a vegan version of pesto, it does traditionally contain parmesan.
 So for vegans, or anyone who avoids dairy, many restaurant and other prepared pesto dishes are a no-go because of that one sad ingredient.
 This is why Mark and I decided this year (what took us so long?) to plant basil at home so we can enjoy fresh pesto all season long!